robstarbuck/content.robstarbuck.uk/treact/index.md

 Whilst this seems a natural fit it has many disadvantages.

-1. The shape of the data is hard to work with, finding a leaf node (a tree) requires recursion.
+- **1.** The shape of the data is hard to work with, finding a leaf node (a tree) requires recursion.
-2. Each datum has no idea of its context, eg a species only knows its genus by knowing its parent.
+- **2.** Each datum has no idea of its context, eg a species only knows its genus by knowing its parent.
-3. The hierarchy is very rigid, if we only want to look at everything beneath families we still need to go through the root *Plantae*.
+- **3.** The hierarchy is very rigid, if we only want to look at everything beneath families we still need to go through the root *Plantae*.

 A more flexible approach is to keep our data flat.
 In this instance we already know the levels of our tree (the taxonomic ranks we’ll be using), this might not be true for other trees.
 A family tree for example could span any number of generations.
-Here however our levels are known.
+Here however our levels are known to us in advance (those being Kingdom, Order, Family, Genus, Species)

-- Kingdom
-- Order
-- Family
-- Genus
-- Species

-As such the ash tree can be easily represented:
+As such the Ash tree can be easily represented:

 ```json
 {